 Uncut said of the album ‘ Festival folkies hit cross cultural sweet spot!’.

 R2 magazine said ‘Stand-out track?
 All of ‘em – turn it up!’.

 Americana UK said ‘A boisterous riot of an album… It bursts out of the speakers, dances on the sofa, pogos into the kitchen, drinks all your beer and then boogies round your living room while laughing maniacally!’.

 Thomson says: “The fact that most of the songs are about death, lost love, living in a constant state of crippling paranoid fear and coping with the daily grind of everyday life is irrelevant.
 Encouraging people to sing loudly and out of tune about the absurdity of general existence seems to instill a sense of comfort and emotional unity…I think.”

 The Penny Black Remedy continue to keep a busy schedule.
-They will be releasing their third album in late Spring/early Summer 2017.
-The album was produced by Morrissey’s co-songwriter/guitarist/musical director, and Polecats and Adam Ant guitarist, Boz Boorer.
-The album will be preceded by two singles, after which they will be showcasing the new material on promotional tours of the UK and Europe until the end of the year.
+They will be releasing their third album in November 2017.
+The album is produced by Morrissey’s co-songwriter/guitarist/musical director, and Polecats and Adam Ant guitarist, Boz Boorer.
+The album will be preceded by the single and video, “I’d Murder To Have You Back”.
+They will then be showcasing the new material on promotional tours of the UK and Europe until the end of the year and beyond.